 Best for: couples who want total seclusion and once-in-a-lifetime luxury.

 The Maldives is the gold standard for overwater romance.
-According to Go Ocean Travel, entry-level luxury villas start at $800 to $1,200 per night, with ultra-luxury options exceeding $3,000.
+Entry-level luxury villas start at $800 to $1,200 per night, with ultra-luxury options exceeding $3,000, as Go Ocean Travel notes.
 The St. Regis Maldives Vommuli Resort offers private sandbank picnics and dedicated butler service, while Soneva Jani features private water slides into the lagoon and retractable roofs for stargazing.

-One thing to know: seaplane transfers to outer atolls cost around $458 per person return, according to Never Ending Voyage.
+One thing to know: seaplane transfers to outer atolls cost around $458 per person return, as Never Ending Voyage notes.
 Factor that into your budget early.
 Combine with your wedding?
 Absolutely.
 Many resorts offer intimate ceremony packages right on the water.

 Bali, Indonesia: Romance on a Budget (That Doesn’t Feel Like It)